“The walls around you are not real”

 “My art is multidisciplinary using drawing, painting, sculpture and installation.
 The combination of these elements are closely related to different experiences throughout my life.
 As an artist I feel a strong desire to investigate these forms of art and use them as tools to express my vision of how I see the world.”

-“My goal is to create a design that compliments the flow and movement of people coming in and out of a space.
-Upon observing the space in person, I conceptualize the design based on my studies of the interior elements.
-Once the design is sketched, the final stage is deciding on the colors and textural applications.
+“My goal is to create uplifting designs that inspire individual progress and compliment the movement of the world around us.
+While observing society in our everyday lives, I conceptualize logical designs based on my studies of society, organic and inorganic architecture.
+Once my design is sketched, the final stage is deciding on the colors and textural applications.
 I take color samples and textures from the surroundings and incorporate them into the design.
-The installation communicates with people through a language of interchanging light, reflection and multiple angles.
-Its sensitivity to light and personal positions of engagement presents a different experience for every viewer.
-As the design wraps around the corner and progressively enlarges in scale from one side to the next, the viewer experiences a fourth dimension.”
+As an added element I create communication through interchanging light, reflection and multiple angles.
+Its sensitivity to light and personal positions of engagement presents different experiences each encounter as the design distorts 3d perspective.

 3x Omaha Entertainment Arts Awards (OEAA’s) winner